kieranaston/personal-betting-app/README.md

 Run the Flask app using: `flask --app betting_app run`

-Navigate to the url provided in a browser to access the homepage of the application.
+Navigate to the url the Flask app is running on to access the homepage of the application.

 ## Features I'd like to add in the future